8 Fitting Models

 To minimize the MSE we have to find the balance between minimizing the variance of the estimates and the bias of the estimates.

-This step in tuning the model is known as The Bias-Variance Trade-off.
+This step in tuning the model is where we face The Bias-Variance Trade-off.

 8.7.1 Tuning an SML model

-Tuning is optimization of a SML to minimize the predictive error – typically finding the optimal level of flexibility.
+Tuning is optimization of a SML to minimize the predictive error, trying to find the balance between flexible and restrictive models.

 base_plot